Back to The Counterfeit

 Matthew 24:13 (Douay-Rheims)

 Once souls begin to see the counterfeit clearly, a second danger appears.
 Some become discouraged and imagine that discernment alone is enough.
-Others become restless, angry, and spiritually dry, as though exposure of error were the whole Catholic task.
+Others become restless, angry, and spiritually dry, as though exposing error were the whole Catholic task.
 But does not survive by criticism alone.
 She survives by perseverance, reparation, and supernatural hope.

-Our Lord teaches perseverance unto the end as a condition of salvation (Matthew 24:13).
 St. Paul commands the faithful to stand fast and hold the traditions they have learned (2 Thessalonians 2:14).
 He also teaches that Christians must fill up those things that are wanting of the sufferings of Christ in their flesh for His body, which is (Colossians 1:24).
+Together these texts give the faithful a full Catholic answer to crisis.
+One must not only recognize error.
+One must remain, suffer, and love within the truth.

 These texts establish three related duties.